denoland/bump-workspaces/README.md

-# bump_workspace
+# bump_workspaces

-> A tool for releasing a workspace project.
+> A tool for releasing workspaces in Deno.

-This tool automatically detects necessary version updates for the modules in a workspace and creates a PR with necessary changes.
+This tool automatically detects necessary version updates for the workspaces and creates a PR with necessary changes.

 ```
-deno run --allow-read=. --allow-write=. jsr:@deno/bump_workspace
+deno run --allow-read=. --allow-write=. jsr:@deno/bump_workspaces
 ```

 TODO(kt3k): link to example PR